 a.
-Emergency Research Consent Waiver
+Exception from Informed Consent

-The Boards may waive the requirement for informed consent for research involving emergency medical situations if it finds and documents that the requirements of 21 CFR 50.24, which include review and approval of the proposed waiver by FDA, are met.
+The IRB responsible for the review, approval and continuing review of the clinical investigation may approve the investigation without requiring that informed consent be obtained from research subjects if the IRB finds and documents that the requirements of 21 CFR 50.24, which include review and approval of the proposed exception by FDA, are met.
 FDA review addresses the requirement in NYS law that consent may only be waived, for activities that meet the NYS definition of medical research, if the activity is subject to federal oversight.

-In order to approve an emergency research consent waiver, the Boards shall find and document, with the concurrence of a licensed physician who is a member of, or consultant to, the IRB and is not otherwise participating in the clinical investigation, that:
+In order to approve an emergency research consent exception, the Boards shall find and document, with the concurrence of a licensed physician who is a member of, or consultant to, the IRB and is not otherwise participating in the clinical investigation, that: